Meet Christian Parker, the 32-year-old secondary coach behind the Eagles’ rejuvenated cornerback room

 “NFL 101,” as Parker puts it, includes establishing where the hashes are, where the numbers are relative to them, and what certain route concepts are trying to accomplish.
 It also includes Kahoot games, where players compete to see who can answer questions about the scheme and game situations the fastest.

-One week, they snuck into his office early and turned off the lights to get back on the coach that’s always needling them.
+One week, they snuck into his office early and turned off the lights to get back on the coach who’s always needling them.

-Parker’s most cutting jabs at both the pair of rookies and the veteran corner Rodgers recently have been tied to the lack of interceptions from the group despite their collective opportunities.
-The Eagles have three interceptions so far this season, all of which have come from Gardner-Johnson and Blankenship.
+Parker’s most cutting jabs at the pair of rookies and the veteran corner Rodgers recently have been tied to the lack of interceptions from the group despite their opportunities.
+The Eagles have three interceptions so far this season, all of which were by Gardner-Johnson or Blankenship.

 » READ MORE: Eagles secondary clamps down on Ja’Marr Chase and comes up with a big interception